sourcehut-mirrors/chawan/doc/mailcap.md

   When used in combination with `x-uri`, the latter's semantics are changed to *not* redirect the user.
 So although another resource is fetched, the base URI remains the same.
+Further, entries preceding an entry with `x-uri; x-resource` are not considered after the redirection (unlike with `x-uri`, which restarts the request itself).

 * `x-netpath` (from w3mmee) restricts an entry to URIs which follow the `net_path` production of [RFC 2396](https://www.ietf.org/rfc/rfc2396.txt).